Hybrid securities and notes

 Market price volatility

-Like company shares, the market price of listed hybrid
+Like shares, the market price of a listed hybrid security may

-paid, especially if the company suspends or defers interest payments, or if its
+the company suspends or defers interest payments, or its

 performance or prospects decline.
-Changes in
+Changes to the company's share

-While most hybrids are traded on ASX, they are often less liquid
+While most hybrids are traded on the ASX, they are often less

 Hybrid securities are generally unsecured, meaning that